gavinfielder/fillit-testing/README.md

  - [Itokoyamato](https://github.com/Itokoyamato/42_projects)
  - [ValeriiaMur](https://github.com/ValeriiaMur/Fillit_42)

+I removed their repos from this one, but to use any validated fillit you can just modify the shell scripts to point to a fillit executable.
+It should be reasonably self explanatory the way it's set up.

+rolling-tester.sh is a diff tester. bencher.sh is a timing bench tester. bencher-withtimeout.sh is a version of bencher that can also set a timeout limit.

 Feel free to use it, but figure out how to use it on your own for now.
 Maybe I'll polish it for use later.